-MMR Strategy Group conducts home use testing (HUTs), central location testing (CLTs), and online surveys.
+MMR Strategy Group conducts home use testing (HUTs), central location testing (CLTs), online surveys, and trained sensory panel evaluation.
 Our claim survey research process is highly interactive and begins with interviews of key stakeholders to understand the context and needs for the claim substantiation survey.
 We focus the survey questionnaire on the claim to be tested and deliver trial-ready written reports that can also serve as evidence if necessary, including a description of expert qualifications, research methodology, supporting data, and related documentation.

 We have substantial experience providing expert testimony regarding consumer perceptions of advertising claims across a variety of venues, including federal courts, the NAD, and the FTC.